Frequently Asked Questions

 Organizations like the American Psychological Association and the National Board for Certified Counselors support certifications such as Certified Therapeutic Game Master, recognizing the psychological value of “real life, lived under imaginary circumstances”.

-On Weeks 2+, typically the first approx. 10 minutes of the session will be catching up on the events of the last session, making sure everyone is ready for the game to come, or perhaps hearing a brief bit about how group members used their skills throughout the prior week.
-Then, for next approx. 150 minutes of the session, the game is played and players have the chance to interact with the world, the story, and the other characters in the world, utilizing chances to act in ways they want to outside of the game.
-In the last 20 minutes or so of session, we debrief and review things we liked about our actions, things we wish had gone differently, and support each other by encouraging group members who did well that session.
+Typically the first roughly 10 minutes of the session will be catching up on the events of the last session or world at large, making sure everyone is ready for the game to come, or perhaps hearing a brief bit about how group members used their skills throughout the prior week.
+Then, for next 2 1/2 to 3 1/2 hours of the session, the game is played and players have the chance to interact with the world, the story, and the other characters in the world, utilizing chances to act in ways they would want to behave or act outside of the game.
+In the last 10 to 20 minutes or so of session, we debrief and review things we liked about our actions, things we wish had gone differently, and support each other by encouraging group members who did well that session.

 How much does TTRPG Group Therapy cost?